 - The ecosystem and geography of South America make it a biodiversity hotspot.

-- Around 3,600 snake species inhabit South America, 375 of which are venomous.
+- Around 800 snake species inhabit South America, but only about 120 are venomous.

-- The largest snake in the world lives here, reaching lengths of 33 feet.
+- The heaviest snake in the world lives here, reaching lengths of about 20 feet and up to 550 pounds.

 South America is home to the Amazon River, the Andes Mountains, and the Atacama Desert.
 But, this incredible continent is famous for even more than its geographic features.
-South America is home to some of the world’s most fascinating creatures, including mammals, birds, insects, and especially reptiles.
+It is also home to some of the world’s most fascinating creatures, including mammals, birds, insects, and especially reptiles.

 Approximately 800 species of snake call South America their home.
 Out of these species, 120 are venomous.
 Hiding, maybe not-so-inconspicuously, in the northern regions of the country is the largest snake in the world.
 Here, we’ll learn about the 10 largest snakes in South America.
 Number one on our list is big enough to eat a full-grown deer!